 Get involved with extracurricular activities, including:

-In the first year – the foundation year – you will study 4 modules; a subject-related module, a numeracy skills module, a study skills-related module and a foundation project module.
+In the first year – the foundation year – you will study five modules: a module about the foundations of humanities, journalism and media theory, an essential study skills module, a foundation project module, practical numeracy skills, and a multimedia communications module or a new century module depending on your degree choice.
 After completion of this foundation year, you will then move onto the Film and Media honours degree course.

 Teaching methods include lectures, seminars, group work and e-learning.
 We encourage you to develop independent study skills.

 As well as assessments that count towards your degree, there are also ongoing assessments for feedback and consolidating your learning.
 Assessment methods include essays, reports, written coursework, projects, presentations and exams.

 The English, Journalism and Media Integrated Foundation Year includes five modules: